 To protect a waterbody from both acute and chronic effects, the more limiting of the calculated LTAacute and LTAchronic is used to derive the effluent limitations.
-LTAchronic is the most limiting LTA.
+The TSD recommends using the 95th percentile for the Average Monthly Limit (AML) and the 99th percentile for the Maximum Daily Limit (MDL).